AML Regulatory Reporting

-Real time, periodic and batch transaction monitoring.
 With Alessa you can monitor for every type of transaction, both traditional and digital, including well-known money laundering scenarios within the industry to quickly detect any suspicious movement of funds.

-Make investigations easier.
 With a highly configurable workflow module, Alessa facilitates collaborative case management and investigation.
 Plus, Alessa allows your investigators to search the repository of alerts, cases, comments, etc., for related information to include in the current investigation.

-Risk scoring you control.
 Using data from multiple sources, Alessa allows you to easily determine the risk of doing business with an individual or organization.
 With ongoing monitoring in place, Alessa can also complete periodic reviews of your customer base that help you keep client risk levels up to date.

-Regulatory reports in minutes.
 Moving from manual to automated reporting can save your team hours each week.
 With Alessa, your regulatory reports (SARs and STRs) can be auto populated, validated, and electronically submitted across multiple jurisdictions.

-Clear and concise audit trails.
 Alessa tracks all actions taken—and when—regarding an alert, including: